mahideel/kegg_network/README.md

 # kegg_network
+It is a repository for all scripts / functions relating to my work in KEGG network

+# network.py
-This is a script containing all the functions I wrote to
+This is script containing all the functions I wrote to
 1. download information from KEGG Rest API
 2. use the information to create an adjacent matrix (adma)
 3. create and visualise network from adma